psve/cryptagraph/README.md

 cd cryptagraph/src
 cargo build --release
 ```
+The executable can then be found in the `cryptagraph/src/target/release` folder.

 ## Running *cryptagraph*
 *cryptagraph* has two modes: `search` and `dist`.
 The `search` mode will try to find good approximations or differentials, while the `dist` mode will allow you to sample key-dependent linear correlations.
 For more details, see the example section.